-Best practices for file types exclusions on Symantec Scan Engine for Network Attached Storage.
+Best practices for file type exclusions on Symantec Protection for Network Attached Storage.

-What file types does Symantec recommend for exclusion from realtime scanning in a deployment of Symantec Scan Engine (SSE) for Network Attached Storage (NAS) ?
+What file types do Symantec recommend for exclusion from realtime scanning in a deployment of Symantec Scan Engine (SSE) or Symantec Protection Engine (SPE) for Network Attached Storage (NAS)?

-As with any other realtime Antivirus scanner, there are certain file types that are not indicated for either a real-time SSE scanning, or frequent interactions by other processes.
+As with any other realtime Antivirus scanner, there are certain file types that are not indicated for either real-time scanning, or frequent interactions by other processes.

 This information largely depends on the environment being used.
 The files in the list below are recommended to be excluded from realtime scanning.